azarSarikhani/fastAPI_app/README.md

 2. use mysql the root user  and either the cli tool $:```mysql -h 127.0.0.1  -u root -p``` or workbench to log in to the server

-3. create database, tables, and a user for fastapi:
+3. Since databaseis alreay created, you just need to creat tables, and a user for fastAPI:

 see init.sql